Mississippi Hunter Education

 Duplicate Hunter Education Card

 If you have lost your hunter education card, please follow this link to purchase a new duplicate card and download a temporary card.
+The fee for a duplicate card is $3.00.

 To obtain a duplicate hunter education card without using a credit card please print the application form, complete it, and mail it in with $3.00.
-You can download a Temporary Hunter Education Card using the link below.

 Search for a Hunter Education Class